Skokie, Illinois: Income and poverty

+Religion

 Skokie is approximately 28% Jewish and has over a dozen synagogues.

+Ethnic groups

 Skokie also contains a sizeable Assyrian population.
 Some Assyrian American organizations, such as the Assyrian Universal Alliance Foundation, report that Assyrians make up the largest ethnic group in Skokie, with the population estimate being upwards of 20,000.
-The population of the local high school district, Niles Township High School District 219, is reported to be about 30% Assyrian, making them the largest ethnic group at the school district as well.
+The population of the local high school district, Niles Township High School District 219, is reported to be about 30% Assyrian, making them the largest ethnic group in the school district as well.

 Economy

 The village's AAA bond rating attests to strong economic health via prudent fiscal management.
 In 2003, Skokie became the first municipality in the United States to achieve nationally accredited police, fire, and public works departments, and a Class-1 fire department, per the Insurance Services Office (ISO) ratings.
 Likewise, in 2003 Money magazine named Skokie one of the 80 fastest-growing suburbs in the U.S.

 Besides strong manufacturing and retail commerce bases, Skokie's economy will add health sciences jobs; in 2003, Forest City Enterprises announced their re-development of the vacant Pfizer research laboratories, in downtown Skokie, as the Illinois Science + Technology Park, a 23 acre campus of research installations—2 e6sqft of chemistry, genomics, toxicology laboratories, clean rooms, NMR suites, conference rooms, etc.).
 In 2006, NorthShore University HealthSystem announced installing their consolidated data center operations at the park, adding 500 jobs to the economy.
 Map maker Rand McNally is also headquartered in Skokie.
 More recently, the village has focused heavily on the revitalization of both the downtown and central business districts, incorporating Transit Oriented Development principles in the process.